 When companies sell into a state where they do not have nexus, that destination state lacks jurisdiction to tax the company’s income.
 This results in what is known as “nowhere income”—income that cannot legally be taxed by the state where the income-producing sale occurs.

-Twenty-two states and the District of Columbia impose throwback rules for sales of tangible personal property.
+Nineteen states and the District of Columbia impose throwback rules for the sale of tangible personal property.